department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-section-request.md

 [Example: Existing CMS users at VBA, NCA and VHA will be able to create (and then edit) content in a Resources and support section in their respective sections.]

 ## Acceptance Criteria
+[For CMS team to complete]

 Examples:
 - [ ] New "Resources and support" sections are added under each of the three main Administrations (NCA, VHA, VBA)
 - [ ] All existing Resources and support content is moved to ...
+- [ ] Update X, Y, and Z editors about a change in content access